 When choosing panelized home construction, you are not hindered by traditional building method limitations.

 Panel built homes can be constructed in tighter spaces than other methods, which means it can be considered ideal for track or subdivision building where space is limited due to neighbors or other hindrances.

 Additionally, they can be an ideal choice for rural or scattered lot building.
 Our experienced Independent Dealer team knows how to handle the unique logistics and potential obstacles you may face while building on your own lot or in a rural setting.

 Because panel built homes are precisely engineered and manufactured by the same team of experts in the same building, human error that can occur in the field is minimized.

-For example, window and door openings are sized and layed out with an engineering software and then assembled and cut with state of the art technology to ensure square precision.
-This eliminates any gaps that would be left by hand nailing and cutting in the field, and leads to a more efficient home with no drafts..
+For example, window and door openings are sized and layed out with engineering software and then assembled and cut with state-of-the-art technology to ensure square precision.
+This eliminates any gaps that would be left by hand nailing and cutting in the field, and thus a more energy-efficient home with no drafts.